symlex/symlex/README.md

 =====================================

-This ready-to-use boilerplate app is built on Silex, Symfony Components (for dependency injection instead of Pimple) plus Sympathy Components, which add routing and bootstrapping.
+This ready-to-use boilerplate app is built on Silex, Symfony Components (for dependency injection instead of Pimple) plus Sympathy Components, which add routing and bootstrapping (https://github.com/lastzero/sympathy).
 Twitter Bootstrap, RequireJS and AngularJS are used for the example front-end code (static home page, login form and simple user management).
 You can use the back-end with any JavaScript library and REST client or to output static HTML/XML.
 Symlex also supports command line applications.

 **The goal of this project is to simplify Web app development by combining the best available components into a working  system.**